direktt/direktt-plugin/guides/user-guide.md

 * Review your Channel Policy for accuracy and clarity.
 * Service Link order can help highlight the most important resources first.

-For more details on Admin Links and plan options, see the relevant sections in this documentation.
+For more details on Admin Service links and Pricing Plan options, see the relevant sections in this documentation.

 ## Pricing Plans and Subscription Management